SKHS-Games-2018/Playtest/index.md

  * [Lander: Liam Pratt](https://CaptainLeemo.github.io/buiuld/index.html) --- In "Lander", you have to move a space ship from one point to another.
 There are obstacles blocking the end point, so it isn't as easy as it sounds.

  * [Lander: Alex Young](young0904.github.io lander) --- i changed the speed of the ship so that is it more easier to move around the play area.

- * [lander: Isaiah Montez](https://isaiahmontez.github.io/Lander/index.html)--- work on the controls
+ * [Lander: Isaiah Montez](https://isaiahmontez.github.io/Lander/index.html)--- work on the controls

 </details>